-On , 2018, Boscawen received an Approved Pending Adoption (APA) notification from NHHSEM.
+On August 9, 2018, Boscawen received an Approved Pending Adoption (APA) notification from NHHSEM.
 The APA states the Plan will be approved by FEMA after proof of adoption by the local governing body, a Certificate of Adoption from the Board of Selectmen, is submitted.

-On 2018, the Board of Selectmen adopted the Hazard Mitigation Plan Update for the Town at a duly noticed public meeting.
-Copies had been made available at the Town Hall and on the Town Website for public review on .
-Copies of the public notice and flyers are included in APPENDIX C. The signed Certificate of Adoption was sent to NHHSEM/FEMA.
+On August 22, 2018, the Board of Selectmen adopted the Hazard Mitigation Plan Update for the Town at a duly noticed public meeting.
+Copies had been made available at the Town Office and on the Town Website for public review.
+Copies of the public notice and flyers are included in Appendix C. The signed Certificate of Adoption was sent to NHHSEM/FEMA.